niklasf/python-chess/docs/pgn.rst

         :annotation: = ''

         A comment that goes behind the move leading to this node.
-Comments that occur before any move are assigned to the root node.
+Comments that occur before any moves are assigned to the root node.

     .. py:attribute:: starting_comment
         :annotation: = ''